atanvarno69/mass-effect-d6/species/krogan.md

 ## Species Characteristics

-**War Prone:** At character creation for every 1 skill point spent in any *Strength* skill, gain 2 instead (maximum of +6).
+**War Prone:** At character creation for every 1 skill point spent in any *Strength* skill gain 2 instead (maximum of +6).

-**POW:** Krogan gain +1D to *Search* checks and the combat initiative roll.

-**Bruiser:** Krogan have a +3 when determining Melee and Brawling Damage.

-**Technological Idiot:** At character creation Krogan may only pick half the normal amount of *Technical* skills.
+**Technological Idiot:** At character creation Krogan may only pick half the normal amount of *Technical* skills (round down).

-Raising *Technical* skills is twice as expensive for Krogans.
+Advancing *Technical* skills costs twice as many skill points.

-**Genophage:** Only 1 in 1000 Krogan births are viable.
-You were a lucky one!
+**POW:** Gain +1D to *search* checks and the combat initiative roll.

+**Bruiser:** Krogan gain +3 Melee damage and Brawling damage.

-**Extraordinary Recuperation:** Krogan don't need a Rest Period, and may make a Natural Healing Roll every 30 minutes after taking damage.
+**Extraordinary Recuperation:** Krogan don't need a rest period, and may make a natural healing roll every 30 minutes after taking damage.

 **Immunity:** Krogan are immune to poison and can’t get stunned from received wounds.